bill of materials

 approving/rejecting component testing

-To approve or reject a component’s testing requirements/reports, select the checkboxes down the left side of the table, and select approve or reject from the footer of the popup.
+To approve or reject a component’s testing requirements/reports, start by selecting the checkboxes down the left side of the table.
+Then, select approve or reject from the footer of the popup.

 Once you've done that, you can add the approval date and the result to complete the process.